 Pain is a strange phenomenon.
 How painful a particular injury is can differ from person to person, even if the wound is the same.

-For instance, if we expect something to hurt, it is more likely to be painful than if we expect it to be painless.
+For instance, if we expect something to hurt, it is

 Because pain is so varied, estimating how much pain a person may feel following a medical procedure is impossible to gauge.